-- Reasonably constant membership of the SACRE has been maintained but unfortunately one of the three SACRE meetings held was inquorate.
-The SACRE welcomed a new member this year - Cathy Afonso a teacher resident in the LA and a Primary RE Specialist.
-She will represent the NUT. - 3.
-Matters discussed during the year include - The RE Council's Commission on RE Interim Report. - The RE Council and NATRE Research Report on Schools flouting the current legal requirements governing RE - Ramadan Guidance - 4.
-Ramadan Guidance for Schools is provided by SACRE Member Naif Sheikh (Group A Muslim) and this is sent out to all schools in the Borough.
+- 2. Reasonably constant membership of the SACRE has been maintained but unfortunately one of the three SACRE meetings held was inquorate. - 3.
+Matters discussed during the year included: - The RE Council's Commission on RE Final Report - The Prevent Agenda - Ramadan Guidance - Funding and other LA Support for SACRE - The new OFSTED Framework and its implications for RE - Plans for the Review and Revision of the Agreed Syllabus - 4.
+Ramadan Guidance is provided by SACRE Member Naif Sheikh (Group A Muslim) and the guidelines were sent out to all schools in the Borough.

 Insert link here? - 5.
 In the summer meeting, SACRE members were briefed about the future need to review and potentially revise or change the current agreed syllabus.
 Possible options were discussed in preparation for this work. - 6.
-Lesley Prior keeps members up to date on RE matters.
-She reports on the RE Local Coordinators meetings.
-Lesley is also a member of many RE professional organisations and sits on the Executive of NASACRE (www.nasacre.org.uk) and shares information from them at SACRE Meetings.
+The SACRE Adviser kept members up to date on RE matters.
+He reported on the RE Local Coordinators Meetings as well as the latest updates from NASACRE (www.nasacre.org.uk) of which this SACRE is a member. - 7.
+The SACRE received no requests in 2018 to 2019 from headteachers seeking a determination to lift or modify the requirements for collective worship in their schools.
+The procedures for making such a request are set out in Appendix A of this report.
+Information about the procedures can also be obtained from the Clerk to the SACRE at insert contact details here. - 8.
+In 2018 to 2019, SACRE was not asked to deal with any complaints about the RE curriculum or about religious worship in community schools.